katiamlopez/portfolio-website/README.md

 - Responsive personal portfolio layout
 - About Me section
-- Featured projects with previews and links
+- Featured projects with previews and repository links
 - Certifications section
 - Skills & Tools section
-- Contact section with social links and contact form
+- Contact section with social links
+- Functional contact form using Formspree
+- Light and dark theme toggle
+- English/Spanish language switch
+- Dynamic text translation using JavaScript
 - Semantic HTML structure
 - Custom CSS styling
+- JavaScript DOM manipulation and event handling

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
+- JavaScript
+- Formspree
 - Git
 - GitHub
+- Vercel

 ## 📁 Featured Projects

-### Link in Bio

-A personal link page built with HTML and CSS as the final project for the Codédex HTML course.
+### Caliope – Reader & Writer Platform

+A collaborative reading and writing platform prototype designed to bring readers, writers, and reviewers into one literary ecosystem.

 ### JavaSport – Online Sportswear Store

-A landing page for an online sportswear store, designed and built during a hackathon in less than 24 hours.
+A sportswear e-commerce landing page developed during a hackathon, where the main challenge was coordinating as a team and delivering a functional product in less than 24 hours.

-### Caliope – Reader & Writer Platform

-A collaborative reading and writing platform prototype focused on stories, reviews, and immersive reading experiences.
+### Pomodoro Timer

+An interactive productivity timer built with HTML, CSS, and JavaScript.
+The project includes customizable intervals, start/pause/reset controls, visual progress feedback, and automatic transitions between work mode, break mode, and session completion.

 ## 👩‍💻 About Me

 I have experience in customer service and operations supervision, where I had the opportunity to lead teams, work with KPIs, identify areas for improvement, and implement action plans to enhance performance.

-Currently, I am pursuing a career in Front-End Development, with a strong interest in user experience and product design.
+Currently, I am transitioning into Front-End Development, with a strong interest in user experience and product design.
 I enjoy combining analytical thinking, creativity, and problem-solving to build meaningful digital experiences.

 ## 📫 Contact